reduzent/netpd-instruments/README.txt

 Instruments are Pd patches with certain netpd-specific properties.
-They may be synthesizers, sequencers, but can be anything else that can be expressed as Pd patch.
+They may be synthesizers, sequencers, but can be anything that can be expressed as Pd patch.
+In this repository instruments for making music collaboratively are hosted.

 Read more about netpd: